IBE160/SG-Bergen/docs/ux-design-specification.md

 *   **Color Contrast:** Sufficient contrast between text and background elements for readability.
 *   **Screen Reader Support:** Semantic HTML and ARIA attributes will be used to provide a clear and understandable experience for screen reader users.
 *   **Focus Indicators:** Visible focus states will be provided for all interactive elements.
+*   **Alt Text Strategy:** All meaningful images must have descriptive `alt` text.
+For the character cards, the alt text will simply be the character's name (e.g., `alt="Albert"`), as their visual characteristics are part of the game's discovery process.
+Decorative images will have an empty `alt` attribute (`alt=""`).
+*   **Accessibility Testing Strategy:** Testing will be a combination of automated and manual processes.
+    *   **Automated:** We will use tools like `axe-core` integrated into the development process to catch common violations.
+    *   **Manual:** We will perform manual testing using keyboard-only navigation and a screen reader (e.g., NVDA or VoiceOver) to ensure a high-quality user experience.

 ---